-In cases where the modification or repair is not classified as major, a conformity certification is not required, and release-to-service is recorded in the maintenance records.
+In cases where the modification or repair is not classified as major, a conformity certification is not required, and RTS is recorded in the maintenance records.
 If the ATD used in the modification or repair was approved on a CAA 337, it should be included in the maintenance records.